SimJeg/FC-DenseNet/README.md

 We publish the weights of our model FC-DenseNet103.
 Metrics claimed in the paper (jaccard and accuracy) can be verified running
 `THEANO_FLAGS='device=cuda,optimizer=fast_compile,optimizer_including=fusion' python test.py`

+## About the "m" number in the paper

+There is a small error with the "m" number in the Table 2 of the paper (that you may understand when running the code!).
+All values from the bottleneck (880, 1072, 800..) should be incremented by 16 (896, 1088, 816...).

+Here how we compute this value representing the number of feature maps concatenated into the "stack" :
+    - First convolution : m=48
+    - In the downsampling part + bottleneck, m <- m + n_layers * growth_rate [linear growth].
+First block : m = 48 + 4x16 = 112.
+Second block m = 112 + 5x16 = 192.
+Until the bottleneck : m = 656 + 15x16 = 896.
+    - In the upsampling part, m is the sum of 3 terms : the m value corresponding to same resolution in the downsampling part (skip connection), the number of feature maps from the upsampled block (n_layers[B-1] * growth_rate) and the number of feature maps in the new block (n_layers[B] * growth_rate).
+First upsampling, m =  656 + 15x16 + 12x16 = 1088.
+Second upsampling, m = 464 + 12x16 + 10x16 = 816 etc.